 While wrongful death claims are typically filed by surviving family members seeking compensation for their losses, survival actions are initiated by the deceased’s estate and focus on the damages that the deceased would have been entitled to if they had survived (examples include pain and suffering before death).

 If you’re unsure which path you should take, be sure to reach out to our team today.
-We can help you go over all of your options to ensure you’re on the best path forward.
+We can help you go over all of your options to ensure you’re on the appropriate path forward.

 Reach Out to an Alpharetta Wrongful Death Law Firm Today